10 Best Renters Insurance Companies in Florida of 2022

 Progressive: Best for Multiple Discounts

-Progressive is one of the most well-known and largest insurance companies in the industry.
+Progressive is one of the industry's most well-known and largest insurance companies.

 We chose Progressive because the company offers multiple deep discounts in many ways and options.
 Any of these discounts will lower your policy.

 Here are some of the discounts you may be eligible for.